Learn these important skills that are often rushed through, glossed over, or missed completely during Private Pilot training

-Ryan uses a slick feature in ForeFlight to plan his descent into a non-towered airport that’s directly beneath the Minneapolis Class Bravo.
-Then in the air, he uses GPS and autopilot to manage a smooth descent while skirting this complex airspace.
+Ryan uses a slick feature in ForeFlight to plan his descent into a non-towered airport that’s directly beneath the Minneapolis Class Bravo, then utilizes GPS and autopilot to fly a smooth descent while skirting this complex airspace.

 Planning: Triumph Over Challenging Airports